Parking (2023 film)

-Parking is a 2023 Indian Tamil-language black comedy thriller film written and directed by Ramkumar Balakrishnan in his directorial debut.
-Produced by Passion Studios and Soldiers Factory, the film stars Harish Kalyan, M. S. Bhaskar and Indhuja Ravichandran.
-In the film, a newly married couple relocate to a new house, but face escalating tensions with a neighbour over a parking.
+Parking is a 2023 Indian Tamil-language black comedy and psychological thriller film written and directed by Ramkumar Balakrishnan.
+Produced by Passion Studios and Soldiers Factory, the film stars Harish Kalyan, M. S. Bhaskar and Indhuja, with Rama Rajendra, Prathana Nathan, Ilavarasu and Vetrivel Raja in supporting roles.
+It follows a duplex tenant (Harish) who purchases a car, but this leads to escalating tensions with another tenant (Bhaskar) over their parking space.

-Parking was theatrically released on 1 December 2023.
-The film received positive reviews from critics, although it's box office performance was affected by the aftermath of Cyclone Michaung.
+Parking is the directorial debut of Ramkumar and was primarily shot in Chennai.
+The film was theatrically released on 1 December 2023 and received positive reviews from critics.
 It won three National Film Awards: Best Tamil Feature Film, Best Supporting Actor (Bhaskar) and Best Tamil Screenplay (Ramkumar).

 Plot

-Eshwar, a 28-year old IT professional, and his pregnant wife, Aathika, rent the first floor of a house.
-Ilamparuthi, the Executive Officer (EO) of Kundrathur Town Panchayat, lives in the ground floor with his wife, Selvi, and daughter, Aparna.
-Ilamparuthi is an old-fashioned man in contrast to Eshwar.
-Despite these differences, the two families initially get along well until Eshwar buys a new car for his wife to travel in comfortably.
-Ilamparuthi, who has lived in the house for the last ten years and has kept the entire parking space to himself since he and the previous first floor tenants never owned a car, is not comfortable with Eshwar's car parked in the parking space.
-After a couple of incidents, both begin to fight for rights over the parking space.
-Ilamparuthi sells his motorbike and buys a car just to ensure that Eshwar does not park his car in the parking space.
+Eshwar, a 28-year old man, and his pregnant wife Aathika, rent the top floor of a duplex.
+S. Ilamparuthi, the Executive Officer of the Kundrathur Town Panchayat, lives on rent on the ground floor with his wife Selvi and daughter Aparna.
+Despite their contrasting lifestyles, the two families initially get along well until Eshwar buys a new car for his wife to travel in comfortably.
+Ilamparuthi, who has lived in the duplex for the last ten years and has kept the entire parking space to himself since neither he nor the previous top floor tenants ever owned a car, is uncomfortable with Eshwar's car parked there.
+After a few incidents, both begin to fight for rights over the parking space.
+Ilamparuthi sells his motorbike for a car to ensure that Eshwar does not park his car in the parking space.

-A cat-and-mouse game begins between Eshwar and Ilamparuthi over the parking space, which culminates with Ilamparuthi breaking Eshwar's car window when the latter manages to park his car ahead of him.
-They quarrel in full public view, which turns ugly when Ilamaparuthi insults Eshwar's mother, causing Eshwar to slap him in anger.
+Eshwar and Ilamparuthi continue to fight over the parking space, which culminates with Ilamparuthi breaking Eshwar's car window when Eshwar manages to park his car ahead of him.
+They quarrel in full public view, which escalates when Ilamaparuthi insults Eshwar's mother, causing Eshwar to slap him.
 Seeking revenge for the slap, Ilamparuthi and his brother-in-law force Aparna to file a false case of harassment against Eshwar.
-Eshwar is arrested, but Aparna, feeling guilty for what she did, withdraws the complaint and Eshwar is released.
-Eshwar, in retribution, then frames Ilamparuthi for accepting a bribe of ₹30,000, leading to his suspension.
-Despite Aathika pleading with Eshwar, and also at the same time Selvi and Aparna begging Ilamparuthi, not to escalate their quarrel, the duo refuse to budge.
-Ilamparuthi goes to the extent of loosening Eshwar's front tyre, which leads to a near-accident when Eshwar is taking Aathika to hospital for her regular checkup.
+He is arrested, but Aparna, feeling guilty, withdraws the complaint and Eshwar is released.
+In retribution, Eshwar frames Ilamparuthi for accepting a bribe of ₹30000, leading to his suspension.
+Despite Aathika pleading with Eshwar, and Selvi and Aparna begging Ilamparuthi not to escalate their tensions, the duo refuse to budge.
+Ilamparuthi loosens Eshwar's front tyre, which leads to a near-fatal accident when Eshwar is returning with Aathika from hospital after her regular checkup.